 While sustainability initiatives in agribusiness and the food industry have grown dramatically over the past two decades, this work has focused primarily on ensuring sustainable supply chains—ensuring specific farms and forests producing raw materials are operating sustainably but not addressing the health of the surrounding ecosystem.

 Unfortunately, less effort has been made to demonstrate the business benefits for participation in multi-stakeholder, integrated landscape management.
 Private sector companies have not been widely engaged as partners in landscape management initiatives that are led by international bodies, governments or civil society.

 The Landscapes for People, Food and Nature Initiative together with private and non-private sector collaborators aims to document key principles of business engagement for an integrated landscape approach.
 This will contribute to strengthen and support existing landscape initiatives’ business engagement activities in the field, and cultivate a set of innovative business leaders for new partnerships in landscape-scale action.

 The Initiative’s business engagement strategy is guided by an active working group of leading international conservation and development practitioners and a strategic advisory committee of business leaders and industry experts.

-The working group is organizing learning events with business leaders and conservation practitioners on landscape approaches to sustainable sourcing.
+To connect research, case studies, and tools to practice, the working group organizes learning events with business leaders and conservation practitioners on landscape approaches to sustainable sourcing.
 For example, in April 2013 Initiative partners organized an event for business leaders and practitioners entitled, “Landscape Approaches for Triple Bottom-line Benefits” as part of the Sustainable Food Lab’s Annual Leadership Summit.